July 6, 2015 Belgrade, Serbia

 The World Bank in collaboration with the Standing Conference of Towns and Municipalities – National Association of Local Authortites in Serbia – organized a Country Dialogue on Strenghtening Capacities of Local Governments.
-The Dialogue, held on July 9-10, 2015 in Porec, launched the second phase of the World Bank-Austria Urban Partnership Program (UPP II).
+The Dialogue, held on July 6, 2015 in Belgrade, launched the second phase of the World Bank-Austria Urban Partnership Program (UPP II).

-The objective of the Country Dialogue was to discuss the current strategic priorities of the respective Ministries of the Government of the Republic of Croatia in the area of local government development and to facilitate dialogue between the two levels of government on how to move the agenda forward on the topics of municipal finances, investments prioritization, asset management, urban governance and integrity building, and social accountability and citizen engagement.
+The objective of the Country Dialogue was to discuss the current strategic priorities of the respective Ministries of the Government of the Republic of Serbia in the area of municipal development and to facilitate dialogue between the two levels of government on how to move the agenda forward on the topics of municipal finances, investments prioritization, accountability, and disaster risk management.
 In addition, the meeting provided an opportunity to present the results of the first phase of the Urban Partnership Program and to engage all key stakeholders in the second phase.

-The workshop was attended by more than 60 representatives from about 20 cities and municipalities, including Mayors and Presidents of the municipalities, members of city and municipal councils, heads of finance, planning and construction, as well as municipal administration.
+The workshop was attended by some 90 representatives from more than 30 cities and municipalities, including Mayors and Presidents of the municipalities, members of city and municipal councils, heads of finance, planning and construction, as well as municipal administration.
 The meeting was opened by the State Secretary, Ministry of Public Administration and Local Self Government, Mr. Ivan Bosnjak, Secretary General of the Standing Conference of Towns and Municipalities (SCTM/SKGO), Mr. Djordje Stanicic, Mr. Marko Blagojevic, Director, Flood Affected Areas Assistance and Rehabilitation Office (FAAARO), and representatives of the World Bank.

-Rijeka and Crikvenica took part in the Land Use and Urban Planning Self-Assessment (UPSA) and presented their outcomes, while the experience of Gazi Baba (Skopje) from Macedonia served as regional good example of pilot implementation of the Urban Audit.
-A number of Croatian cities expressed interest in carrying out an Urban Audit (UA), the first step in identification of a priority investment program.
+Belgrade, Nis and Novi Sad took part in the Land Use and Urban Planning Self-Assessment (UPSA), and Belgrade expressed interest in carrying out an Urban Audit (UA), the first step in identification of a priority investment program.
 The Urban Audit helps local governments to assess the greatest needs for investments in infrastructure and service provision, and increase transparency and citizen participation in the process of investments programming.

 The second phase of the UPP aims to scale up use of diagnostic tools for local governments and anchor them as part of the municipal practice.
 At the same time, UPP II aims to expand the citizen engagement and integrity building agenda.

-Gallery - Strengthening Local Government Capacity in South East Europe: Urban Partnership Program July 9-10, 2015 Porec, Croatia
+Gallery - Strengthening Local Government Capacity in South East Europe: Urban Partnership Program, Serbia